AlexeyGorovoy/zeithalt/entity/protectores_silva.md

 Capital city - **Cerene Vale**.

 Synopsis:
-> Zeithalt is changing, under threat from unnatural disturbances and behavior.
-We must protect her and live in balance with nature to thrive long-term. *
+> *Zeithalt is changing, under threat from unnatural disturbances and behavior.
+We must protect her and live in balance with nature to thrive long-term.*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE4Nzg2MjI4Ml19
+eyJoaXN0b3J5IjpbLTE3NjQ4MzU5ODRdfQ==
 -->